Nuclear reactions power our Sun, and they create the chemical elements that are necessary for human life.

 - M.Sc.
 Marcel Grieger (PhD student: Neutron background in Felsenkeller, internal ion source for Felsenkeller Pelletron)

-- Felix Ludwig (PhD student from 01.04.2017: Nuclear reaction studies at LUNA and Felsenkeller, external ion source for Felsenkeller Pelletron)
+- M.Sc.
+Felix Ludwig (PhD student: Nuclear reaction studies at LUNA and Felsenkeller, external ion source for Felsenkeller Pelletron)

 - Dipl.-Phys.
 Stefan Reinicke (PhD student: 12C(p,γ)13N at HZDR, internal ion source for Felsenkeller Pelletron)